hightower95/A3-BFT/README.md

 - Group markers
   - Allow custom names
   - Show team info when clicking marker
-  - Update the colour icons in ACE interact to actually match the colours.
+  - Update the color icons in ACE interact to actually match the colors.
 - Player markers
-  - Vehicle icon colour (rn it's always white, I want it to be the right team colour or side colour if no squadmates)
+  - Vehicle icon color (rn it's always white, I want it to be the right team color or side color if no squadmates)
   - Ace incapacitated people don't show up (Might be cause they're CIV, fix later? (: )
   - Follow DUI font setting
   - Add setting to zeus to enable/disable their marker.
 Right now it'll never mark zeus.